-Last year, the ever present question of “what’s for dinner?” was more present than ever!
-With the majority of restaurants closed or only offering take out, there were fewer alternatives to eating dinner at home.
+Last year, the ever-present question of “what’s for dinner?” was more present than ever!
+With most restaurants closed or only offering takeout, there were fewer alternatives to eating dinner at home.

 I was already meal planning on a regular basis, but it wasn’t something I did with deliberate consistency, which led to many nights where dinner wasn’t planned for.
 Previously, those nights we defaulted to eating at a restaurant because that was easier than creating a recipe out of thin air (aka whatever was in the cupboards).

 Now we’ve adapted and are much better at being prepared!
 Here are my tips for never getting caught without an answer to the question, “what’s for dinner?”:

 1. Set aside a day and time to meal plan.

 First and foremost, the best way to ensure dinner is covered is to plan ahead!
 Pick a day and a time each week, and schedule your meal planning like it’s an appointment.

 I like to plan for the week ahead, but I hate grocery shopping on the weekend (so many people!), so I meal plan on Monday mornings with a cup of coffee.
 I plan all my recipes for the week, accounting for leftovers too, and then double check my shopping list for anything else I need.
 I’ll go to the store later in the day and grab everything I need, in time to start making dinner that night.

 This system works for me, and I encourage you to look for a spot in your schedule where you can take 15 minutes (or less) to plan ahead for the week!
 And if you don’t have time to make it to the grocery store, don’t forget about grocery delivery or pickup!